sciZer0/7/c/README.md

 *More details on how to calculate each Force a bit below.*

+> **Organism is any system that can, by its Hand, be pushing an outside object during each second of a sertain time period, applying, during each cecond, the same non-zero Force.

+> **Hand is Force, in other words: the thing by which Organism is pushing the object.**

+--

+## 2.8.
+New Undertanding about Force, Work and Energy

 Force is the process where Organism, by its Hand, is pushing an outside object in a certain direction during one second, putting a certain non-zero amount of Energy (resource/effort) into the pushing.

 The magnitude of Force means the amount of Energy (resource/effort) that Organism is putting into the pushing during one second of the pushing.

 In its turn,

-Work is the process where Organism, by its Hand, is pushing an outside object in a certain direction during a certain number of seconds, putting, for every second, a certain non-zero amount of Energy (resource/effort) into the pushing.
+Work is the process where Organism, by its Hand, is pushing an outside object in a certain direction during a certain number of seconds, putting, for every second, a certain non-zero amount of Energy (resource/effort) equal to Force into the pushing.

 The magnitude of Work means the amount of Energy (resource/effort) that Organism is putting into the pushing during a certain number of seconds.

 More on Work.

-Any Work is the process of pushing, meaning any Work is Mechanical Work.
+Any Work is the process of pushing, meaning any Work is Mechanical Work, sometimes, Static Mechanical Work.

 In other words,